 In response to these findings, Canizares and her colleagues suggest that doctors should aim to prescribe more personalized treatments for back pain, rather than offering the same generic approach to everyone.

-Currently, physicians often prescribe opioids for the management of back pain, though there is evidence that non-opioids could work just as well, and recent research has encouraged the increased prescription of therapies that rely less on drugs and more on restorative approaches.
+Currently, physicians often prescribe opioids for the management of back pain, though there is evidence that non-opioids could work just as well, and

 “The distinct groups identified in [our present] study may represent opportunities for more individualized treatment and preventative strategies,” Canizares also emphasizes.